SEO without link building. Is it really possible?

 In fact, the free keyword difficulty checker gives a score of just “8”:

-Keyword difficulty gives an estimation of how hard it is to rank in the top 10 organic search results for a keyword on a 100-point scale.
+This gives an estimation of how hard it is to rank in the top 10 organic search results for a keyword on a 100-point scale.

 Another zero link-building strategy is to focus on on-page SEO.

-This is the process of optimizing your website’s pages to rank better in the search results.
+It’s the process of optimizing your website’s pages to rank better in the search results.

 There are a number of different things you can do.